oldpride/tpsup/python3/lib/tpsup/readme.txt

 modtools.py
-    modtools.py compiles code also compiles code at run time. it dynamically creates a module (dynamic dedicate namespace). but the caller does not need to pass the namespace, globals(), to the module.
+    modtools.py compiles code also compiles code at run time. it dynamically creates a module (dynamic dedicate namespace). but the caller does not pass the namespace, globals(), to the module.
-    Therefore, the module cannot access caller's objects. caller has to pass caller's objects using function parameters. eg,
+    Therefore, the module cannot access caller's objects.
+    If the new module needs the caller's objects (namespace), the caller has to pass caller's objects using function parameters. eg,

         from modtools import compile_code